-Robert (Rob) Baynard came to FSF as Director of Developmental Disability Services after thirteen years with Abilities Network where he was most recently the Regional Program Director.
+Robert (Rob) Baynard came to FSF as Director of Developmental Disability Services after thirteen years with Abilities Network where he was a Regional Program Director.
 There he coordinated numerous services for over 135 individuals, ensuring their specific needs were met in Montgomery, Prince George’s, Howard, and Baltimore Counties.
 Rob started with FSF as the Director of Developmental Disability Programs in August of 2018 and was promoted to COO of FSF in December 2019.
 Rob has an MSW from the University of Maryland, Baltimore, and a BS from Towson University, with a major in psychology.
 He has been an active advocate throughout the State of Maryland and was a previous Executive Appointee to the Howard County Commission for Transitioning Students, and is currently the Vice Chair of the Prince George's Provider Council and the Co-Chair for the Transition Work Group of Montgomery County.

 Erika Jones joined FSF in 2019, bringing more than eight years of experience serving individuals with developmental and intellectual disabilities in the State of Maryland.
 Most recently she was Behavioral Program Manager with Opportunity Builders, Inc. in Millersville, Maryland, where she was responsible for overseeing training andcaseload services, as well as writing and monitoring the implementation of behavior management plans, person-centered plans, and service funding plans.
 Prior to that, she was Psychology Associate with with The Chimes, Inc., in Baltimore and with the Providence CEnter in Arnod, Maryland.
 Erika has a Masters in Science degree in Applied Psychology from the University of Baltimore and a BS in Psychology from Morgan State University.
 She is a certified MANDT Instructor and a certified trainer in Behavioral Principles and Strategies.